abidh/llvm-project/flang/docs/DebugGeneration.md

 `DecalreOp` is removed.

-In this pass, we will iterate through the `GloablOp`, `TypeInfoOp`, `FuncOp` and `DeclareOp` to extract the source information and build the metadata.
-A class will be added to handle coversion of MLIR and FIR types to `DITypeAttr` expected by the mlir.
+In this pass, we will iterate through the `GloablOp`, `TypeInfoOp`, `FuncOp` and `DeclareOp` to extract the source information and build the mlir attributes.
+A class will be added to handle coversion of MLIR and FIR types to `DITypeAttr` as expected by the mlir.

 Following section provide details of how various language constructs will be handled.
 The example are mostly written in LLVM IR format.
 MLIR and LLVM IR